 How you prepareBy Mayo Clinic staff

-- The American College of Obstetrics and Gynecologists.
+- American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Gynecology.
+ACOG Practice Bulletin No. 96.
 Alternatives to hysterectomy in the management of leiomyomas.
-Obstetrics & Gynecology.
+Obstetrics and Gynecology.
 2008;112:387.

 - Laughlin SK, et al. Uterine leiomyomas: Individualizing the approach to a heterogenous condition.
 Obstetrics and Gynecology.
 2011;117:396.

 - Frequently asked questions.
 Gynecologic problems FAQ074.
 Uterine fibroids.
 American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq074.pdf?dmc=1&ts=20130423T1546469165.
 Accessed April 23, 2013.